 First name basis

-Cast Members are only known by their first names—no “Mr.” or “Miss.”
+Cast Members are only known by their first names—no "Mr." or "Miss."
 Rumor has it that this tradition dates right back to Walt Disney himself.
 He always told everyone at the Disney parks to call him Walt, not Mr. Disney.
-Employees also wear nametags with only their first names on them.
+Employees also wear name tags with only their first names on them.
 A weirder aspect of this rule?
-Cast Members aren’t allowed to have duplicate names.
-Disney can still hire multiple people with the same first name, but there’s no using last initials—one of the people has to choose a new name to go by while at Disney.
-Seems a little weird…but on the bright side, maybe they can view it as the same as being a character.
+Cast Members aren't allowed to have duplicate names.
+Disney can still hire multiple people with the same first name, but there's no using last initials—one of the people has to choose a new name to go by while at Disney.
+It seems a little weird...but on the bright side, maybe they can view it as the same as being a character.
 This is why Disney World rarely has any power outages.

 What's the point